fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 {% endhighlight %}

 #### `when-match`, what is that?
-Youjprobably noticed the use of the `when-match` macro.
+You probably noticed the use of the `when-match` macro.
 The implementation for the `when-match` macro can be found [here](https://github.com/fhur/gabo/blob/master/src/gabo/util.clj).